Sierra Acy

 Internships

-• Content Management Systems Team: Designed and developed new-generation UI for Archimedes Media Asset Management system using Vue.js and Webpack
+• Content Management Systems Team: Designed new user interface for a media asset management system using Vue.js and Webpack

-• Unified Messaging Team: Created the Preview feature for SMS and email templates in the internal Disney Courier application using JavaScript, HTML, jQuery, and Knockout
+• Unified Messaging Team: Created SMS and email template previews using JavaScript, HTML, jQuery, and Knockout.
+Enabled users to preview communications with actual user information inserted.

 Skills